 You can scour the internet all day for tips on how to write music for advertisements, but are there really any proven methods?
 We think so!
-Of course part of the success recipe is the fundamental unrelenting, rigorous work ethic and learning your craft.
-There’s also the unquantifiable, such as possessing unique talent or a productive chemistry-packed collaboration.
+Of course, part of the success recipe is the fundamental unrelenting, rigorous work ethic and learning your craft.
+There’s also the unquantifiable, such as possessing the unique talent or a productive chemistry-packed collaboration.
 Let’s push those aside for a moment and talk solid, true tips.

 1. Know your product

 It’s important to know what you’re writing for.
 It may not make sense to have a heavily, dramatic orchestral score for a commercial about funeral home packages (unless that’s what the buyer is looking for of course).
 It sounds simple, but researching what you’re writing for provides valuable insight.